makersacademy/bowling-challenge/README.md

 ```
 As a bowler
-So that I can see my name in lights
-I'd like to be able to enter my name and see it on the scorecard.

-As a bowler
-So that I receive some feedback on my game
-I would like to be given some feedback at the end of the game.

-As a bowler
 So that I don't forget to celebrate my strikes
-I would like to see my strikes highlighted a special colour.
+I would like to see my strikes highlighted with an 'X'.

 As a bowler
 So that I can gloat about my spares
-I'd like my spares to be highlighted a special colour.
+I'd like my spares to be highlighted with a '/'.

+As a bowler
+So that I can hear how well I've done
+I would like to be given some feedback at the end of the game.

 As a bowler
 So I can enjoy the tension of two rolls per frame